Kasner-like description of spacelike singularities in spherically symmetric spacetimes with scalar matter: Upper bounds

 Hence applying Gr\"onwall to (\ref{eq:a_gronwall}) and using this estimate (\ref{eq:a_gronwall2}), we find that

 Multiplying both sides by $\tilde{r}$, we have a uniform bound on $|r^2 L \phi(u, v)|$ and $|r^2 \underline{L} \phi(u, v)|$ as required. \end{proof}

 \begin{remark} Proposition \ref{prop:upperbounds_phi} provides upper bounds for the scalar field $\phi$ appearing in the ESFSS or EMSFSS systems.
-However, since only the wave equation \eqref{eq:wave_phi} is used in the Gr\"onwall argument, it follows from the proof that a similar estimate would holds if $\phi$ were any spherically symmetric scalar function evolving via to the scalar wave equation in the \textit{fixed background} $(\mathcal{M}, g)$.
+However, since only the wave equation \eqref{eq:wave_phi} is used in the Gr\"onwall argument, it follows from the proof that a similar estimate would hold if $\phi$ were any spherically symmetric scalar function solving the wave equation \eqref{eq:eom_scalar_field} in the \textit{fixed background} $(\mathcal{M}, g)$.

 Note that the $r^{-2}$ growth of $L \phi, \underline{L} \phi$, and the associated logarithmic growth of $\phi$ itself, is ubiquitous in the study of scalar waves in backgrounds involving a Kasner-like spacelike singularity, see for instance \cite{FournodavlosSbierski, AlhoFournodavlosFranzen}.

-It will be useful in the sequel to control not only solutions of the scalar wave equation but also solutions of \textit{inhomogeneous} wave equations in the background $(\mathcal{M}, g)$, where the inhomogeneity has a prescribed blow-up rate.
+In the sequel, it will be useful to control not only solutions of the scalar wave equation but also solutions of \textit{inhomogeneous} wave equations in the background $(\mathcal{M}, g)$, where the inhomogeneity has a prescribed blow-up rate.
 This will be the aim of the following Section \ref{upperbounds.wave}. \end{remark}